GoogleChrome/web-vitals/README.md

 + import {onLCP, onINP, onCLS} from 'web-vitals/attribution';
 ```

-Usage for each of the imported function is identical to the standard build, but when importing from the attribution build, the [metrics](#metrics) objects will contain an additional [`attribution`](#attribution) property.
+Usage for each of the imported function is identical to the standard build, but when importing from the attribution build, the [metric](#metric) objects will contain an additional [`attribution`](#attribution) property.

 See [Send attribution data](#send-attribution-data) for usage examples, and the [`attribution` reference](#attribution) for details on what values are added for each metric.